-You must understand that there are hundreds of variables to cause seaquakes to be either harmless or deadly.
+There are scores of variables to cause seaquakes to be either harmless or deadly.

 It’s easy to use dangerous quakes in known odontoceti habitats to predict strandings weeks in advance.
 However, using depth of focus as criteria is not reliable because the focal depth in the data defaults to 10 km, which is ~4.5 km longer than the average p-wave in warm volcanic rock.
 Said differently, key data separating what might be a whale-dangerous quake from one that is harmless is not available at this time.
 Nor can one be sure that whales are present above a particular epicenter.

 Another problem for predicting beachings is that whales can detect pre-quake signals.
-The problem now is that we do know which signals alert the whales so it makes predicting even more difficult.
+The problem now is that we do know which signals alert the whales.
+The second problem is that many whale-dangerous quakes do not emit precursors.
+This makes predicting strandings even more difficult.
 Bottom line is that mass stranding predictions are correct only one time out of every ten.